monsterkrampe/crystal/concepts/nil/about.md

 ```

 Crystal has what is known as **NULL REFERENCE CHECKS**, which means that all types are non-nilable by default.
-This means that you can not assign `nil` to a variable unless you explicitly declare it as a `Nil` type.
+This means you can not assign `nil` to a variable unless you explicitly declare it as a `Nil` type.
 In turn this means that the compiler will automatically check for null references.

 ## Falsey value

-To be able to handle `nil` values, are there certain approaches that can be taken.
+Certain approaches can be taken to handle `nil` values.
 `nil` is a [falsey][truthy-falsey] value as well are `false`.
-This means that in if statements and other places where a falsey or truthy value is expected it will be treated the same as `false`.
+This means that statements and other places where a falsey or truthy value is expected it will be treated the same as `false`.

 ```crystal
 if nil